nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 25-Nov-2022

+Ryan and I met for several hours to go over design and architecture details of our next planned version.
+We refined some of the work items in Trello and moved lots of stuff into TODO.
+There is more architecture to get sorted out though:

+- Caching: I need to brush-up on how this is done and Ryan hasn't implemented it before.
+I already have a personal work item to review this.
+- Where to host the UI for a Presenter role user to add, update, and remove categories and word lists: API server or React website?
+- Lots of fiddly details about authorization, associating lists with Presenter users, and other schema-based and WRRC-like considerations to work through.

+Had pretty good success developing API server path(s) and using Pug for forms-based interaction with the API server, interfacing the Mongo DB:

+- Created a home page with a few starter forms where Presenters can interact with the API server.
+- Need to learn how to style Pug-based websites.
+- If a form submission needs to return data to the caller, there needs to be a page delivered in a 'response' from the API server, with the data attached.

 ## Wednesday 23-Nov-2022

 Some things to consider when planning API Server development for LingoBingo: